 Once we select to open Windows PowerShell, we may receive a user account control notification from Windows asking if we would like to allow Powershell to run and make changes to the system.
 We’re going to click “yes.”
 Once we click “yes,” we’ll see the PowerShell window appear.
 We can see the Call Of Duty Warzone game still attempting to connect to the Online Services in the background…

 Now that we have PowerShell open, we’re going to attempt to release the IP configuration from the active adapters installed in the system.

-And we can see immediately, the Call Of Duty Warzone loading screen has finally moved passed the “connecting to online services”.
+And we can see, immediately, the Call Of Duty Warzone loading screen has finally moved past “connecting to online services.”
 PowerShell has printed out the current configuration for the active adapters installed in the system.
 Since we just released the IP configuration, much of that information should be empty.

 Step 2: Flush DNS Cache

 While we are in the PowerShell or Command Prompt Window, we’re going to also flush the DNS Cache, just in case the cache has become corrupted as well.

 Step 3: Renew IP Configuration For Active Adapters

 3rd we’re going to type: ipconfig /renew

 Then, press “ENTER” on the keyboard.
 We’re going to wait for PowerShell or Command Prompt to printout the current configuration for the active adapters installed in the system.
 Once it does that, it should repopulate the IP addresses, the DNS suffix, the subnet mask and the default gateway information.

 Now that we have gone through those three steps, we’re going to close the PowerShell/Command Prompt window.